 If the second command fails, reinstall the missing -dev packages, rerun ./configure, and rebuild the installation.

 You have multiple options for installing pip for Python 3.11.
-Debian and Ubuntu disable python3.11 -m ensurepip on system interpreters to protect apt-managed files, so pip does not appear automatically even after installing Python.
-The safest way to get pip for Python 3.11 is to create a virtual environment, which injects pip into an isolated directory without touching system paths.
-Install pip system-wide only when you fully understand how it interacts with apt.
+Debian and Ubuntu disable python3.11 -m ensurepip on many system interpreters to protect apt-managed files, so pip does not always appear automatically after installing Python 3.11 from APT.
+The safest approach is a virtual environment, which injects pip into an isolated directory without touching system paths.
+For Ubuntu’s default pip package workflow, see the Python pip guide for Ubuntu.

 Install Pip in a Python 3.11 Virtual Environment (Recommended)